In the beginning

 This is a miniature grand piano I made in 1998/99, in a very small shed at the back of my flat.
 As you can see it is a table/ storage box.
 It does'nt play by the way, the keyboard is authentic though.
 In the shot below this one you will notice a lamp I made also.
 It is made from a Red Deer's antler and an oak base.

-My Gibson Les Paul
+My Gibson Les Paul copy

 The only peice of wood I had to buy to make this guitar was the Maple Top.
-I was in Grange Over Sands a while ago, and I called in at a large wood yard, the guy who owned it was only to happy to provide me with a book matched top, he charged me just £9.00.
+I was in Grange Over Sands a while ago, I called in at a large wood yard, the guy who owned it was only to happy to provide me with a book matched top, he charged me just £9.00.
 The rest of the wood came from skips round and about were I live. ("I love rootin in bins").

 " Me Child "